Lbangayan/Recipe-and-Ratings-Data-Analysis/README.md

 ## Final Model
-To improve our model we added two new features.
-The first is a binarizer of the for the number of calories a recipe has.
-This is useful because it simplifies the numurical feature making it easier for the model to identify complex realtionships.
-The other feature we added was a quantile transformer for our minutes columns.
-We did this because we noticed that minutes had a couple outlets since some recipes were multiple months long so this transformer added more robustness to our model.
+We used a Binarizer to transform the calories feature, converting it into a binary variable that indicates if a recipe is high-calorie or low-calorie.
+This simplifies the feature into two categories, which makes it easier for the model to detect relationships between calories and rating, without overfitting to the specific calorie count.
+The other feature we added was a quantile transformer for our ‘minutes’ column.
+We did this because we noticed that minutes had a couple outliers since some recipes were multiple months long so this transformer added more robustness to our model against the outliers.

-We started using a lasso Regression model and used cross_validation tests with 5 folds to tune our hyperparameters.
-The best value we found for our alpha value(hyperparameter) is 0.01 and the best value for max iterations was 100.
-After running this model we got a new RSME of 0.63.
-This is an improvement from our base model as we reduced RMSE by 0.04 making our model more accurate.
+We used a Lasso algorithm, and the hyperparameters that worked the best were an alpha value of 1.0, and a max_iter of a 1000.The method we used to find the best hyperparameters was GridSearchCV with a scoring method of negative RMSE.After running this model we got a new testing RMSE of 0.642, where in the baseline model we had a testing RMSE of 0.648.
+This is an improvement from our base model as we reduced RMSE by 0.06, making our model more accurate.

 ## Fairness Analysis

-For our Fairness analysis we divided our data into two groups of recipes with a high or low number of ingredients at a threshold of 10 ingredients.
-We used RMSE as our evaluation metric and the difference in RSME is our sample statistic.
-Our null Hypothesis is that there is no difference in RMSE from recipes with low or high number of ingredients.
-Our Alternative Hypothesis is that there is a difference in RMSE from recipes with low or high numbers of ingredients.
+For our fairness analysis, we divided our data into two groups of recipes, which was if the recipe had a high or low number of ingredients at a threshold of 10 ingredients.
+If the recipe has more than 10, it is a high ingredient recipe and if it is less than 10, it is a low ingredient recipe.
+We used RMSE as our evaluation metric and the signed difference in RMSE between low ingredient and high ingredient recipes  as our sample statistic.

+Our null hypothesis is that our model is fair and the RMSE for high-ingredient recipes and low ingredient recipes is roughly the same and any differences are due to random chance
+Our alternative hypothesis is that our model is unfair and the RMSE for low-ingredient recipes is greater than the RMSE for high-ingredient recipes.

 After running our permutation test we got a p-value of 0.096 which is not below a 0.05 significance level.
-This means we fail to reject our null hypothesis that there isn't a difference in prediction accuracy for recipes with high or low number of ingredients.
+This means we fail to reject our null hypothesis that there isn’t a difference in prediction accuracy for recipes with high or low number of ingredients.